15 DIY Laundry Room Ideas That Transform Your Space Without Breaking the Bank

 This design takes the built-in approach further than most DIY projects attempt.
 The result looks closer to custom millwork than assembled cabinets.

-Floor-to-ceiling sage green cabinetry frames the stacked Samsung washer and dryer, creating a cohesive unit that feels intentional. r/MadDrewOB installed a tower of woven baskets in open cubbies to the left of the appliances, providing visible storage that adds warmth through natural materials.
-The butcher block countertop on the right creates a work surface next to a built-in sink with a modern curved faucet.
+Floor-to-ceiling sage green cabinetry frames the stacked Samsung washer and dryer, creating a cohesive unit.
+A tower of woven baskets in open cubbies provides visible storage while adding warmth through natural materials.
+The butcher block countertop creates a work surface next to a built-in sink with a modern curved faucet.

-The beige patterned rug brings in additional colors while providing comfort underfoot.
-Subway tile in a vertical stacking pattern backs the counter area, adding classic detail without overwhelming the space with pattern.
-Small decorative touches like the vase of fresh flowers and the gathered fabric curtain under the sink add personality.
+A beige patterned rug brings in additional colors while providing comfort underfoot.
+Subway tile in a vertical stacking pattern backs the counter area.
+Small touches like fresh flowers and a gathered fabric curtain under the sink add personality.

-That curtain detail is practical beyond aesthetics—it hides the plumbing and any storage underneath the sink while remaining easily washable when it gets dusty or splashed.
-It’s softer and quieter than cabinet doors, and you can change the fabric pattern whenever you want a refresh without any tools required.
+That curtain detail is practical beyond aesthetics.
+It hides plumbing and storage while remaining easily washable.
+It’s softer and quieter than cabinet doors, and you can swap the fabric pattern whenever you want a refresh without any tools.

 Blue Cabinetry with White Countertops and Terrazzo-Style Flooring